Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-02-15** : 🔥 ***Adding LoRA model support to LCM*** 🔥 : Adding LoRA models options to LCM module, at the bottom of the settings panel for LCM module.
+Note that Segmind models are not compatible with this feature.

   * 🆕 **2024-02-14** : 🔥 ***Adding textual inversion support to more modules*** 🔥 : Modules img2img, IP-Adapter and ControlNet can now use textual inversion.
 Therefore, EasyNegative is usable with all modules supporting textual inversion (only for Stable Diffusion 1.5 models).
 EasyNegative will avoid using a complex negative prompt and should enhance the quality of your generated contents.

   * 🆕 **2024-02-12** : 🔥 ***Experimental textual inversion support*** 🔥 : Adding experimental support for textual inversion in Stable Diffusion and IP-Adapter FaceID modules.
 You will find textual inversion options at the very bottom of the panel settings of each module.
 Support of this feature for other modules will be available after further testing.